philsinatra/IDM231/instructor_materials/IDM231-06-document_object_model.md

 ^ The `getElementById()` method indicates that you want to find an element based upon the value of its `id` attribute.
 The method needs to know the value of the `id` attribute on the element you want.
 It is the _parameter_ of the method.

-^ This code will return the element node fot he element whose `id` attribute has a value of _one_.
+^ This code will return the element node for the element whose `id` attribute has a value of _one_.
 Often, these nodes are stored in variables so they can be reused later.

 ---